mihir-agarwal0211/mihir-agarwal0211.github.io/_pages/about.md

   scrollable: true
   limit: 3
 ---
 Hello!
 Welcome to my personal archive. 👋

-I am a Master’s student at **Columbia University**, focusing on the intersection of **Deep Learning** and **Systems Engineering**.
+I am a Master’s student at **[Columbia University](https://www.columbia.edu/)**, focusing on the intersection of **Deep Learning** and **Systems Engineering**.
 My goal is to build systems that are not only theoretically sound but computationally efficient at scale.

 My recent research centers on efficient generative modeling.
-Currently, I am developing neuro-symbolic frameworks that integrate **Neural Point Processes** with **Diffusion Models** to capture complex continuous-time dynamics.
+Currently, I am developing **[neuro-symbolic frameworks](/projects/neurolob/)** that integrate **Neural Point Processes** with **Diffusion Models** to capture complex continuous-time dynamics.

 ### Professional Background
-I approach research with a strong engineering discipline, honed during my three years as a **Software Engineer at Shell**.
+I approach research with a strong engineering discipline, honed during my three years as a **Software Engineer at [Shell](https://www.shell.com/)**.
 There, I engineered ML-driven automation pipelines and optimized large-scale testing systems, successfully reducing execution overhead by 35%.

-My research journey began at **ISEP (Paris)**, where I co-authored a [**Springer Journal**](https://doi.org/10.1007/s11042-023-16399-2) paper on resource management for distributed systems (Fog Computing).
-I also have experience deploying computer vision models for industrial drone inspections at **Vidrona (London)**.
+My research journey began at **[ISEP (Paris)](https://en.isep.fr/)**, where I co-authored a **[Springer Journal](https://doi.org/10.1007/s11042-023-16399-2)** paper on ML based resource management for distributed systems (Fog Computing).
+I also have experience deploying computer vision models for industrial drone inspections at **[Vidrona (London)](https://vidrona.com/)**.

 ### What's Next
 I am actively looking to apply my engineering experience to theoretical challenges.
 I am also open to industrial opportunities for **Summer 2026**.

-I am always open to discussing technical challenges or potential collaborations.
+I am always open to discussing technical challenges or potential [collaborations](mailto:ma4874@columbia.edu).

 {% if page.selected_projects %}
   <h2>Selected Projects</h2>